FEET FIRST POLICY

 Feet First was a founding member of the Pedestrian Safety Advisory Council in 2016, the predecessor of the Active Transportation Safety Council.
-Feet First’s representative to the Council, Julia Reitan, sits on the Executive Committee.
+Feet First’s representative to the Council, George Watland, sits on the Executive Committee.

 Visit ATSC’s website for council’s safety recommendations and upcoming meetings.

 The following policy papers, prepared by our Policy Committee, convey Feet First’s position on key issues of interest.